BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 ### Configuration

+* **Loot Pool Setup** - This is where the main bit of the mod happens.
+  The one locked category adds all legendary items to the various legendary pools.
+Then all the other options in here can be freely unchecked if you want.
+For reference here, they are:
+  * Add Dragon Keep "Alignment" Class Mods to Global Drop Pool
+  * Add Gemstones to E-Tech Pool
+  * Add Uniques to Legendary Pools
+  * Add E-Tech Relics to Legendary Pools
+  * Add Pearls to Legendary Pools (Weapons Only)
+  * Add Seraphs to Legendary Pools
-There are several items which aren't enabled by default, and I've labeled them as "undesirables."
+* **Add Undesirable Items to Pools (disabled by default)** - There are several items which aren't enabled by default, and I've labeled them as "undesirables."
 You can enable them on an item-by-item basis in the last category, if you like.
 These are:
   * Captain Blade's Midnight Star
   * Contraband Sky Rocket
   * Cracked Sash
   * ERROR MESSAGE *(the Ahab version that Master Gee wields)*
   * Vault Hunter's Relic

-TODO
-====

-* Probably need to add in alignment COMs?
+* **E-Tech Drop Rate Adjustment (defaults to 2x)** - Since we doubled the amount of weapons in the E-Tech pools, it seemed fair to double the drop rate.
+This can optionally be reverted down to stock values, or increased further to 3x.
+* **Legendary Drop Rate Adjustment (defaults to 2x)** - As with E-Techs, since we greatly increased the number of items in the Legendary pools, it seemed fair to double the drop rate.
+This can optionally be reverted down to stock values, or increased further to 3x.

 Bugs
 ====